billcprice3/llm-prompts-for-education/prompts/AI_Attribution_Scenarios.md

-In exploring the concept of developing Open Educational Resources with AI assistance, I queried Claude 3.5 Opus with the following prompt:
+In exploring the concept of developing Open Educational Resources with AI assistance, I queried Claude 3.5 Sonnet with the following prompt:

 # User: